 BROTHER CHAS.
-E. RICE, manager of the St. Helena (California) Sanitarium, has informed us of an appropriation by their board of \$5,000, gold, to meet the initial expense of opening medical treatment-rooms in Canton, South Chipa, and of \$2,500, gold, additional each year for two years, to serve as a maintenance fund.
-A doctor and his wife, also a physician, are under ap pointment for Canton, and will soon be on the ground.
+E. BICE, manager of the St. Helena (California) Sanitarium, has informed us of an appropriation by their board of \$5,000, gold, to meet the initial expense of opening medical treatment-rooms in Canton, South China, and of \$2,500, gold, additional each year for two years, to serve as a maintenance fund.
+A doctor and his wife, also a physician, are under appointment for Canton, and will soon be on the ground.

-PASTOR R. F. COTTRELL'S tract on "The Tithing System" has already appeared in five languages; namely, the Mandaun, the Wenli, the Japanese, the Korean, and the Tagalog.
-Copies may be secured upon application to the publishing houses at Shanghai, Tokyo, Seoul, and Manula.
-Copies of the English original (in manuscript form) may be had, at twentyfive cents, gold, the copy, from the Treasury Department, Asiatic Division Conference S. D. A., 25 Ningkuo Boad, Shanghai,
+Pastor R. F. Cottrell's tract on "The Tithing System" has already appeared in five languages; namely, the Mandain, the Wenli, the Japanese, the Korean, and the Tagalog.
+Copies may be secured upon application to the publishing houses at Shanghai, Tokyo, Seoul, and Manda.
+Copies of the English original (in manuscript form) may be had, at twenty-five cents, gold, the copy, from the Treasury Department, Asiatic Division Conference S. D. A., 25 Ningkuo Road, Shanghai, structure of brick and stone, with heavy concrete foundation.
+Under the careful supervision of Brother H. B. Parker, the expense has been kept within \$3,500, gold.
+The buildings are to be dedicated at the time of the union conference institute in January.

-Our workers in Canton are rejoicing over their newly-finished school building at the Tungshan mission compound.
+Our workers in Canton are rejoicing over their newly-finished school building at the Tungshau mission compound.
 The building affords ample room for class work, having five excellent recitation rooms, besides a chapel and study-room.
 The chapel seats three hundred.
 Above are dormitory accommodations for from fifty to seventy-five boys.
-The building is a substantial structure of brick and stone, with heavy concrete foundation.
-Under the careful supervision of Brother H. B. Parker, the expense has been kept within \$3,500, gold.
-The buildings are to be dedicated at the time of the union conference institute in January.
+The building is a substantial

-FROM Brother Roy Mershon, of British North Borneo, we learn of most encouraging providences by means of which a knowledge of gospel truth is being communicated far and wide.
+From Brother Roy Mershon, of British North Borneo, we learn of most encouraging providences by means of which a knowledge of gospel truth is being communicated far and wide.
 Despite many difficulties. including poverty and a large percentage of illiteracy among those to whom he is ministering, there are some who are genuinely interested in a study of the Bible.
-"Do you believe all the Bible?" inquired one with whom Brother Mershen was visiting, "I was glad to tell him I did," writes Brother Mershon.
+"Do you believe all the Bible?" inquired one with whom Brother Mershon was visiting, "I was glad to tell him I did," writes Brother Mershon.
 "He then went on and asked me all about our belief, and why we were different from others.
 I was glad, by the Lord's help, to answer his searching questions promptly and to his satisfaction.
 Since that time he has been very friendly, and has been sending on to relatives in India some of the printed matter I have been giving him."

 THE publishing house at Manila has just completed an edition of 8,000 "World War" in Ilocano, one of the languages spoken in northern Luzon.
-A second edition of "The Other Side of Death," in Tagalog, is being A Panayan-Visayan edition of a volume on "The run.
-Prophecies of Daniel' is meeting with a ready sale.
-A small subscription book is soon to be issued in the Bicol.
+A second edition of "The Other Side of Death," in Tagalog, is being A Panayan-Visayan edition of a volume on "The Prophecies of Daniel' is meeting with a ready sale A small subscription book is soon to be issued in the Bicol.
 The Tagalog monthly magazine has a regular subscription list of upwards of 5,000.
 The general prosperity throughout the Philippines gives the colporteurs decided advantages.
 Brother J. J. Strahle, recently arrived from the States to lead out in the book work, finds several successful bands of colporteurs hard at work in the various language areas, and edition after edition of truth-laden books being run in the Manila publishing plant.
 Let us pray that this good work may continue to develop until every inhabitant of the Philippine archipelago may have opportunity to read the truths of the everlasting gospel in his own tongue.